Stanley Clements: The Bowery Boys

 In 1945, after Leo Gorcey left the East Side Kids in a salary dispute with producer Sam Katzman, Gorcey's teammate Bobby Jordan arranged a meeting with his agent, Jan Grippo.
 Gorcey partnered with Grippo to produce a new "gang" series called The Bowery Boys, with Gorcey owning a 40% share in the franchise.
 Gorcey's real-life father Bernard Gorcey was added to the cast as Louie Dumbrowski, proprietor of Louie's Sweet Shop, the headquarters of The Bowery Boys.
 Younger brother David Gorcey, formerly one of the East Side Kids, returned to appear in the new series.

-After Bernard Gorcey was killed in an auto accident in 1955, a grief-stricken Gorcey turned to alcohol for solace and became a disruptive presence in the studio during the filming of Crashing Las Vegas, trashing scenery and destroying props.
-In 1956, Gorcey demanded a larger share of ownership from Allied Artists, which was denied, and after a heated conversation, Gorcey stormed off the studio lot and quit the series.
+After Bernard Gorcey was killed in an automobile accident in 1955, a grief-stricken Gorcey turned to alcohol for solace and became a disruptive presence in the studio during the filming of Crashing Las Vegas, trashing scenery and destroying props.
+In 1956 Gorcey demanded a larger share of ownership from Allied Artists, which was denied, and after a heated conversation, Gorcey stormed off the studio lot and quit the series.

-When the series's then-producer Ben Schwalb needed a replacement for Gorcey, he asked Clements to step in as The Bowery Boys' new ringleader, Stanislaus "Duke" Coveleskie (although Huntz Hall received top billing).
+When the series's then-producer Ben Schwalb needed a replacement for Gorcey, he asked Stanley Clements to step in as The Bowery Boys' new ringleader, Stanislaus "Duke" Coveleskie (although Huntz Hall received top billing).
 Clements comfortably settled into the role of Huntz Hall's sidekick, and co-starred in the final seven Bowery Boys comedies, beginning with Fighting Trouble.

 Later career and death

 Following the end of The Bowery Boys franchise in 1958, Clements went on to a steady career of supporting roles in film and television.
 Clements co-wrote the film The Devil's Partner (1958, not released until 1961).
 In 1960, Clements appeared as Clyde Simpson in the TV western Tales of Wells Fargo, starring Dale Robertson, in the episode "Doc Dawson".
-He appeared in a 1962 episode of the adventure drama series Straightaway.
+He appeared in a 1962 episode of the adventure drama series Straightaway, and a 1963 episode of The Untouchables, "The Jazz Man".
 Clements also appeared in an episode of Gomer Pyle, U.S.M.C. entitled "Sergeant of The Guard" in 1965.
 One of his last jobs was an appearance in a nationally advertised commercial for Pringle's potato crisps.

 On October 16, 1981, Clements died at age 55 from emphysema in Pasadena, California, 11 days after the passing of his first wife Gloria Grahame.
 He is buried at Riverside National Cemetery in Riverside, California.